Gift Of Hope FAQ – Frequently Asked Questions

 Is there an annual minimum or maximum income?

-There is no minimum income limit, however, the selection process is preferential to couples earning enough to support a child.
-The maximum income limit allowed to apply is $100,000 Adjusted Gross Revenue.
-This amount can be found on your tax return (Line 37 on IRS Form 1040, Line 21 on IRS Form 1040A, or Line 4 on IRS Form 1040 EZ)
+There is no minimum income limit, however, the selection process is preferential to applicants earning enough to reasonably support a child.
+The maximum income limit allowed to apply is $120,000 Adjusted Gross Revenue.
+This amount can be found on your 2022 tax return (Line 11 on IRS Form 1040).

 What medical insurance coverage is required?

-Couples applying must be able to provide proof of medical insurance to cover their health care needs including the cost of prenatal care.
+Women and couples applying must be able to provide proof of medical insurance to cover their health care needs including prenatal/maternity care.
 Please check your policy to make sure you also have prenatal and maternity coverage.

 What if my insurance also covers infertility services and IVF?